-This is the local forecast from local meteorologist, Jim Woodmencey.
-This will give you a general idea of tonight’s conditions and whether or not there could potentially be storms tonight, as well as expected temperatures overnight.
+Below is the local forecast from local meteorologist, Jim Woodmencey.
+This will give you a general idea of tonight’s conditions.

-This is one of the main factors that determines northern lights activity.
-If it gets above 5 on the graph and is still that strong after sunset, we should see the auroras!
+Below is a graph that displays the probability of seeing northern light activity.
+If it gets above 6 on the graph (red bars) and is still that strong after sunset, we should see the auroras!

 The weather in Jackson during the summer time is very predictable.
 We typically get afternoon thunderstorms and cloudy afternoon weather.
 As the sky begins to get dark and the temperature begins to drop the clouds almost always dissipate, leaving incredibly clear skies for stargazing.
 Even if it’s still cloudy at 9pm there is a very good chance that by 10pm the skies will be perfectly clear.